asanchez75/JSONDump/README.md

 Use the Github issue tracker to submit any issues and Pull Requests are more that welcome ;)

+## Experimental DBpedia 2016-10 release

+see http://downloads.dbpedia.org/temporary/jsondump/ for an experimental jsonl 2016-10 release

 ## Prerequisites
 * Install Spark and set SPARK_HOME environment variable